IlhamIbrahimli/EncryptedServer/README.md

 file and input a name, pass key (see later) and the ip of the server.

 To change the key, go to  [line 23](https://github.com/IlhamIbrahimli/EncryptedServer/blob/main/Server/server.py).

 ![image](https://user-images.githubusercontent.com/78649705/232284204-b45e8bc0-3a60-4d58-a034-4649d173e70f.png)

 The key is an md5 encrypted hash.
 Remember the plaintext version inorder to give it to users.

 Make sure that the 'Messages.txt' file exists in the directory.
-Before running the client, run the pip command `pip install kivy pycryptodome` to make sure the dependancies are installed.
+Before running the client, run the pip command `pip install kivymd pycryptodome` to make sure the dependancies are installed.
 Now run the client and input your name, the ip address of the server and the unencrypted key.
 ## Usage